open5e/open5e/source/characters/southlandsheroes_races.rst

 """""""""""""
 At 10th level, you become immune to poison and disease.
-In addition, you ignore movement restrictions caused by webbing and gain advantage on saving throws against being :ref:`restrained`.
+In addition, you ignore movement restrictions caused by webbing and gain advantage on saving throws against being :ref:`srd:restrained`.
 This ability replaces Nature’s Ward.

 Variant Druid: Circle of the Swarm (Circle of the Moon)